...

 Signs & Symptoms Of Cocaine Addiction

-Cocaine can be misused by individuals who do not have a cocaine addiction, and it is commonly abused in social situations.
-Signs and symptoms that someone is under the influence of cocaine can include some or all of the following:
+Cocaine can be misused by individuals who do not yet have a cocaine addiction, and it is commonly abused in social situations.
+However, this casual use can quickly spiral into a full-blown cocaine addiction.
+Recognizing the signs that someone is under the influence of cocaine is the first step toward helping them address a potential cocaine addiction.
+These signs and symptoms can include some or all of the following:

 adrian swancar roCfgvkBLVY unsplash 1 scaled